Bedruthan Steps to Porthcothan circular walk

 The settlement of Treburrick was recorded as Trebruthec in 1321 but it's likely to date from Early Mediaeval times ("Dark Ages") before the Norman Conquest when Cornish was spoken by landowners.
 It's thought that the name may be based on the name of the owners of the farm during this period.

-30. Go through the pedestrian gate beside the field gate and follow the left hedge of the field to a gate in the far hedge.
+30. Cross the stile beside the field gate and go through the pedestrian gate.
+Follow fenced path along the edge of the field to a gate in the far hedge.

 There are several different reasons why passing walkers should never feed horses.
 A range of plants can make horses ill and many human foods such as chocolate also contain cumulative poisons that build up over time.
 The horse could also have allergies to a normally safe plant or have an underlying medical condition such as blood sugar issues.
 A horse may have behavioural problems that feeding it can make worse, and singling a horse out for "special" attention can also cause it to be attacked by jealous herd members.
 Some horses may also accidentally bite a hand containing food even when held flat.